rosslight/Darp.BinaryObjects/README.md

 - Endianness during serialization
 - Common interfaces for serialization are required which allow to implement more complex scenarios by hand without the generator
 - Usage of something like BinaryPrimitives but for more complex types
+- Can work with a minimum c# LanguageVersion of 11 and net8.0 / net9.0

 If these requirements do not meet your expectations, check out those other wonderful projects